Pedro Álvarez (baseball): Pittsburgh Pirates

+Draft and minor leagues

-Álvarez was drafted by the Pittsburgh Pirates in the first round (second overall) in the 2008 MLB draft.
+The Pittsburgh Pirates selected Álvarez in the first round, with the second overall selection, in the 2008 MLB draft.
 He agreed to a $6 million minor league contract with the Pirates on August 15, minutes before the deadline, but did not immediately sign it.
 He was placed on the restricted list after the Major League Baseball Players Association filed a grievance against Major League Baseball over draft picks being signed minutes after the August 15 deadline.
 On September 22, Álvarez agreed to renegotiated terms on a four-year major league contract at $6.4 million.

-Minor Leagues

-In 2009, he attended Spring training with the Pirates, but was assigned to the minor league's spring training on March 16, 2009.
+In 2009, Álvarez attended Spring training with the Pirates and was assigned to the minor league's spring training on March 16, 2009.
 After playing several months with the Pirates High-A affiliate, Lynchburg Hillcats, Álvarez was assigned to Double-A Altoona Curve in late June. Álvarez led the Pirates organization in home runs and RBI with 27 and 95 respectively.
 He also batted .288 with an .917 OPS.

 2010

 Álvarez started the 2010 season with the Pirates Triple-A affiliate, the Indianapolis Indians, as the 8th-best prospect in Baseball America's 2010 rankings.
 In 66 games with the Indians, he hit .277 with 13 home runs, 53 RBI, and 4 stolen bases.

 Álvarez was called up to the MLB on June 16, 2010, and made his MLB debut against John Danks of the Chicago White Sox.
 He went 0-for-2 with a walk, a strikeout, and a run scored.
 His first MLB hit came against the Cleveland Indians on June 19, an RBI double off Indians starter David Huff.
 The following several weeks of his career did not go so smoothly, however.
-He struck out at least once in each of his first 10 games, capped off by a 4-strikeout game in a 14-4 loss to the Oakland Athletics on June 25.
+He struck out at least once in each of his first 10 games, capped off by a 4-strikeout game in a 14–4 loss to the Oakland Athletics on June 25.
 Pirates manager John Russell then gave him a day off.
 His first MLB home run came against the Philadelphia Phillies on July 3, 2010, a solo shot to left field off of Phillies starter Kyle Kendrick.
 Following his benching, Álvarez responded with an eight-game hitting streak from June 28 – July 6 that included 2 home runs, 3 runs scored and 4 RBI.